How the Gaetz probe grew from sex trafficking to medical pot

 Gaetz cast his proposal as a pared-down alternative to a statewide ballot measure that would have broadly legalized medical marijuana.
 Gaetz’s law was approved with broad bipartisan support and signed into law by Republican Gov. Rick Scott in June 2014, while the statewide measure narrowly failed at the ballot box that November.

-The day Gaetz’s measure was up for a final debate and vote in Florida’s House of Representatives, both Pirozzolo and Beshears were on the floor.
+The day Gaetz’s measure was up for a final debate and vote in the Florida House, both Pirozzolo and Beshears were on the floor.

-Beshears was a fellow GOP member of the legislature who joined Gaetz to support the legislation.
+Beshears was a fellow Republican member of the Legislature who joined Gaetz to support the legislation.
 Pirozzolo, an Orlando hand doctor and pilot, was there serving as the physician of the day for the lawmakers — a role he would frequently take on by flying his own plane to Tallahassee.

 Once the legislation passed, it created lucrative new opportunities for Beshears’ family and Pirozzolo.